A Nun Involved In A Lawsuit With Katy Perry Collapsed And Died In Court

 Holzman spoke to Fox 11 as she walked into the LA County Court on Friday and pleaded with the singer to end the legal fight over the convent the nuns lived in from 1971 until 2011.

-"To Katy Perry, to please stop.
+"To Katy Perry, please stop.
 It’s not doing anyone any good except hurting a lot of people," she said.

-Holzman was one of only two remaining Sisters of the Immaculate Heart of Mary nuns.
+Holzman was one of only two remaining nuns from the Sisters of the Immaculate Heart of Mary.

 Her death was announced on a website set up to highlight their legal battle.

-"Rest with the angels, our most precious treasure," read the tribute.
+"Rest with the angels our most precious treasure," the tribute reads.

-Holzman and other nuns from Sisters of the Immaculate Heart of Mary purchased the convent in 1971, before being evicted by the LA Archdiocese of Los Angeles in 2011.
+Holzman and other nuns from the Sisters of the Immaculate Heart of Mary purchased the convent in 1971, before being evicted by the Archdiocese of Los Angeles in 2011.

-The legal fight is over who has the right to sell the valuable property, a sprawling eight-acre Bernard Maybeck-designed estate full of manicured gardens, turrets, and fountains.
+The legal fight is over who has the right to sell the valuable property, a sprawling 8-acre, Bernard Maybeck–designed estate full of manicured gardens, turrets, and fountains.

 Perry and the Archdiocese sued, claiming the nuns did not have the right to sell the property and that Hollister had manipulated the nuns, a claim they strongly disputed.